Find out what is happening in Pocklington and Market Weighton this week

 Pocklington

 Pocklington Arts Centre: Dave Keegan.
 FREE live music as part of PAC’s ever popular Busking-In-The-Bar sessions.
-Bar opens at 7pm, music from 8pm.
+Bar opens at 7pm.

 20 February